winglang/wing/docs/docs/02-concepts/01-preflight-and-inflight.md

 ## Inflight code

 Inflight blocks are where you write asynchronous runtime code that can seamlessly interact with resources through their inflight APIs.
-Inflight functions which can be easily packaged and executed onto compute platforms like containers, CI/CD pipelines or FaaS.
+Inflight functions can be easily packaged and executed onto compute platforms like containers, CI/CD pipelines or FaaS.
 Let's walk through some examples.

 Inflight code is always contained inside a block (or "scope") that starts with the word `inflight`.